ChristophKarlHeck/mbed-torch-fusion-os/README.md

-# mbed-torch-fusion-os
+# Mbed Torch Fusion OS
-MbedTorch FusionOS: Seamlessly merges Mbed OS with Torch ML models for the P-Nucleo-WB55 on Arm Cortex M4.
+MbedTorch Fusion OS: Seamlessly merges Mbed OS with Torch ML models for the P-Nucleo-WB55RG on Arm Cortex M4.
 Empowering edge computing with efficient ML deployment.

+## How to set up this project:

+Coming soon.